Step 1: Enrollment forms are ready to use:

 - If you also want them available for online enrollment, they should also have 'Allow Web Registration' and/or 'Allow Portal Enrollment' set to YES (near the bottom of their Class Summary tab).

-- If you want to allow enrollment from the tables, set 'Show Register Links on Listings' to YES (Tools>Online Web Registration>Settings>Listings Settings section)
+- If you want to allow enrollment from the tables, set 'Show "Register" Links' to YES (Tools > Online Web Registration > Settings > Class Listings Tables on your Website section)

-- If you want Full classes shown, set 'Show Full classes on Listings' to YES (Tools>Online Web Registration>Settings>Listings Settings section).
-Note: They will not contain a Register link as they are full.
+- If you want Full classes shown, set 'Show Full Classes' to YES (Tools > Online Web Registration > Settings > Class Listings Tables on your Website section).
+Note: They will not contain a Register link when they are full.

-- If you want Waitlists links for full classes, also set 'Allow Waitlist when class Full' to YES (Tools>Online Web Registration>Settings>Listings Settings section).
+- If you want Waitlists links for full classes, also set 'Allow Waitlist When Class Full' to YES (Tools > Online Web Registration > Settings > Class Search Settings section).

 - If you plan to show the Category columns in the tables, consider relabeling them to more descriptive, meaningful terms.
-(Tools>Online Web Registration>Settings>Category Label Overrides).
+(Tools > Online Web Registration > Settings > Class Search/Filter Settings).

 Step 3: Start with your "default" table (not yet customized):